meldissa/p1-posture-flex/README.md

 1. Select the 'Repository' for the project from the GitHub dashboard.
 2. Click the 'Code' button, and from the dropdown select 'Download ZIP'.
 3. Extract the downloaded ZIP file on your computer.
-4. Open the folder with the files, and proceed to open the 'index.html' file in the web browser.
+4. Open the folder with the files and proceed to open the 'index.html' file in the web browser.

 ## Credits <a name="credits"></a>